 The Western Caribbean is an ideal spot for a getaway any time of the year with temperatures that seldom vary from highs in the 80's to lows in the 70's -- not to mention humidity that stays around 70 percent.
 The best time to visit is December through March, when it's cold up north and warm, but not stormy, in the Caribbean.
 Late April and May are shoulder season, when the ships and islands are not as crowded, but the weather is still good.
 Hurricane season runs June through November, with storms most likely August through October.
 However, as many families and honeymooners flock to the Caribbean during the summer, prices don't tend to dip, and ships sell out despite storm possibilities.

-Virtually every big ship cruise line from North American companies to those based in Europe offers seasonal, if not year-round, trips to the Western Caribbean.
+Virtually every big-ship cruise line, from North American companies to those based in Europe, offers seasonal, if not year-round, trips to the Western Caribbean.
 Among them, Carnival and Royal Caribbean are the big powerhouses; these two lines dominate all year long.
-It's an ideal spot for a getaway any time of the year with temperatures that seldom vary from highs in the 80's to lows in the 70's -- not to mention humidity that pretty much stays in the 70 percent range throughout the year.
+Disney and Princess have a year-round presence, as well.

-On a seasonal basis -- the high season of course being the period between the Christmas holidays through spring break -- you'll find every other line!
-Aimed primarily at North American travelers are cruise ships from the fleets of Norwegian Cruise Line (NCL), Princess, Celebrity and Holland America.
-Attracting an international, European traveler are ships from P&O, Costa, MSC Cruises and more.
-Windstar maintains a seasonal ship in the waters of Central America.
+On a seasonal basis -- the high season, of course, being the period between the Christmas holidays through spring break -- you'll find every other line.
+Aimed primarily at North American travelers are cruise ships from the fleets of Norwegian Cruise Line, Celebrity and Holland America.
+Attracting international travelers are ships from Costa and MSC Cruises.

 Here we'll crystallize the major 10 or so ports that comprise the Western Caribbean; click on links provided to read our full port profiles on each port of call.